drum

 Shaping communities

-The American Indian Policy Institute (AIPI), a college-level unit within ASU’s Sandra Day O'Connor College of Law, focuses on building strong ties to urban and rural Tribal governments and communities through emerging trends and tribally driven innovative democratic practices.
+The American Indian Policy Institute (AIPI) is a college-level unit within ASU's Sandra Day O'Connor College of Law that focuses on strengthening relationships with urban and rural Tribal governments and communities by promoting emerging trends and innovative democratic practices driven by Tribal Nations.

 About us